 On the Impact of Losing a Scenic View.
 It should be obvious that the obstruction of a spectacular river view is a significant loss to a community.
 Indeed, several states, including Texas and California, require that all bridge projects preserve or improve scenic views.

-I cannot say with certainty whether or not State or Federal environmental review laws should have applied to this project, once it went beyond simple rehab and replacement and added a design element that eliminated an important scenic view.
-Nonetheless, a NYS Department of Environmental Conservation SEAF (Short Environmental Assessment Form – SEQRA) Workbook is instructive on the value of scenic vistas.
+I cannot say with certainty whether or not State or Federal environmental review laws should have applied to this project initially (when steel railing was required and thus the vistas preserved), but once it went beyond simple rehab and replacement and added a design element that eliminated an important scenic view, that element should have been reviewed.
+A NYS Department of Environmental Conservation SEAF (Short Environmental Assessment Form – SEQRA) Workbook is instructive on the value of scenic vistas.
 It tells officials evaluating the existence or significance of a negative impact to ask whether the project will “block important scenic views”.
 And, the Workbook lists as an example of a project having “irreversible impacts” one that involves “Construction of a structure that permanently alters a scenic view in a negative way.”

 The next important question in a traditional environmental impact review is whether the negative impact can be mitigated.
 Here, where the initial plan totally avoided the problem, it is clear that the negative impact could have been and still can be mitigated.
 Removing the cement railing and replacing it with see-through railing is a readily available alternative.